Admissions Policies and Procedures

 Students are required to submit high school transcripts and/or transcripts from previously attended postsecondary institutions.
 This information is used to advise students and does not affect standard admissions to the college.

-Additional admissions procedures are required for high school, transfer and previously dismissed students as well as for international citizens.
+Additional admissions procedures are required for high school, transfer, and previously dismissed students as well as for international citizens.
 Additional application procedures are required for those seeking admission to the Frederick K. Schoenbrodt Honors Program.
 Additional procedures are also required for students seeking admission to the clinical component of some health career programs.
-Students planning to enroll in Mid-Maryland Allied Healthcare Education Consortium Programs or in programs offered at Mount Airy College Center for Health Care Education must complete the specific admissions procedures jointly agreed to by consortium institutions (Howard Community College, Carroll Community College and Frederick Community College).
-Different application procedures are required for the James W. Rouse, STEM Scholars, Silas Craft Collegians, Freshman Focus and Early Entrance Programs (see Admissions section for more details).
+Students planning to enroll in Mid-Maryland Allied Healthcare Education Consortium Programs or in programs offered at the Mount Airy College Center for Health Care Education must complete the specific admissions procedures jointly agreed to by consortium institutions (Howard Community College, Carroll Community College, and Frederick Community College).
+Different application procedures are required for the James W. Rouse, STEM Scholars, Silas Craft Collegians, Freshman Focus, and Early Entrance programs (see Admissions for more details).

 Although admitted to the college, students may not enroll in particular courses unless they have the necessary educational background.
 The college has a mandatory basic skills assessment policy.
-Placement tests are required for most students planning to enroll in English or math courses or courses with English or math prerequisites.
-Placement test exemptions are possible (see Placement Testing section for more information).
+Placement tests are required for most students planning to enroll in English or mathematics courses or courses with English or mathematics prerequisites.
+Placement test exemptions are possible (see Placement Testing for more information).

 Placement test results are generally available following the completion of the test.
 Testing is ongoing.
 Students should test soon enough to take advantage of early registration options.
 The Testing/Preparatory Studies Policy provides further details regarding placement assessment requirements, exemptions, and course placements (Placement Testing).